hangon1234/khan-video-downloader/README.md

 Press Enter to terminate this program
 ```
 5. Open the folder where you saved khanLectureDownloader.py and you should be able to find videos.
-6. If the API response doesn't have proper download_urls, as you noticed the script will pause and let you know where the responed JSON file is.
-You have to look into that file and find another way to download the video.
-(There will be YouTube ID, Khan Academy URL, etc)
+6. If the API response doesn't have or empty download_urls, as above the script will pause and let you know where the responed JSON file is.
+You can look into that file and find other way to download the video. (ex.
+YouTube Downloader) The file will have API's JSON response and you can check information on it. (ex.
+YouTube ID, Khan Academy URL)

 Enjoy!